Arrack: Indonesia (Batavia) arrack

 Within Indonesia itself, the term arak is still widely used to describe arrack.
 Arak (or rice wine) was a popular alcoholic beverage during the colonial era.
 It is considered the "rum" of Indonesia because, like rum, it is distilled from sugarcane.
-It is a pot still distillation.
+It uses pot still distillation.
 To start the fermentation, local fermented red rice is combined with local yeast to give a unique flavor and smell of the distillate.
-It is distilled to approx. 70% ABV.
+It is distilled to approximately 70% ABV.
 Like rum, Batavia-arrack is often a blend of different original parcels.

 One of the longest established arrack companies in Indonesia is the Batavia Arak Company (Dutch Batavia-Arak Maatschappij), which was already in business by 1872, became a limited liability company in 1901, and was still operating in the early 1950s.
-The Batavia Arak Company also exported arack to the Netherlands and had an office in Amsterdam.
-Some of the arrack brand produced by Batavia Arak Company were KWT (produced in the Bandengan (Kampung Baru) area of old Jakarta) and OGL.
+The Batavia Arak Company also exported arrack to the Netherlands and had an office in Amsterdam.
+Some of the arrack brands produced by Batavia Arak Company were KWT (produced in the Bandengan [Kampung Baru] area of old Jakarta) and OGL.
 Still commonly available in Northern Europe and Southern Asia, Batavia-arrack can be difficult to find in the United States.
 Batavia-Arrack van Oosten is a more recently available brand.

 Batavia-arrack is said to enhance flavor when used as a component in other products, such as pastries (like the Finnish Runeberg torte or the Dresdner Stollen), or in the confectionery and flavor industries.
 It is used in herbal and bitter liqueurs, and as a component in alcoholic punches (such as punsch, regent punch, royal punch, and black tea-port milk punch).

 Its use in punch was noted by early American bartender Jerry Thomas: "Most of the arrack imported into this country is distilled from rice, and comes from Batavia.
 It is but little used in America, except to flavor punch; the taste of it is very agreeable in this mixture.
 Arrack improves very much with age.
 It is much used in some parts of India, where it is distilled from toddy, the juice of the coconut tree".

 In Indonesia, arrack is often created as a form of moonshine.

 Methanol poisoning

-Indonesian arak containing methanol has caused both local and tourist deaths from methanol toxicity.
-Arak plays a socially and culturally important role in Balinese society, where it is often diluted with water, shared with friends, or drunk in small quantities during religious ceremonies.
-However, with the growth of tourism, the need for cheap alcohol, and increases in alcohol import taxes and regulations, arak became the spirit of choice for many mixed drinks in bars.
-With the growth in arak production and popularity, more deaths from methanol poisoning were reported.
-Arak is usually sold on the black market, without regulation, where methanol is sometimes added for economic reasons, or out of the assumption that it will be more potent.
+Indonesian arrack containing methanol has caused both local and tourist deaths from methanol toxicity.
+Arrack plays a socially and culturally important role in Balinese society, where it is often diluted with water, shared with friends, or drunk in small quantities during religious ceremonies.
+However, with the growth of tourism, the need for cheap alcohol, and increases in alcohol import taxes and regulations, arrack became the spirit of choice for many mixed drinks in bars.
+With the growth in arrack production and popularity, more deaths from methanol poisoning were reported.
+Arrack is usually sold on the black market, without regulation, where methanol is sometimes added for economic reasons, or out of the assumption that it will be more potent.